 Polish it until you’d be proud for a stranger to flip open to any page.

-Step 2: Nail the Cover
+Step 2: Design a Professional Book Cover

 Your cover is your book’s first impression, so better make it count.
 If it doesn’t grab attention, readers won’t stick around to see what’s inside.